-It’s not the right time to quit: CalAmp Corp.
+It’s not the right time to quit: Calamp Corp.
 (CAMP) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of CalAmp Corp.
-(NASDAQ:CAMP) dipped -17.04% to close Tuesday’s market session at $0.45, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.444 and $0.57 throughout the trading session with the volume trading being 847165 shares, which represented a significant variation when compared to the three months average volume of 418.54K shares.
-The firm’s stock price fluctuated -20.82% within the last five trades and -39.01% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -85.20% in the last 6 months and -77.65% was subtracted to its value over the previous 3 months.
-CAMP stock is trading at a margin of -26.32%, -40.98% and -82.61% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Calamp Corp.
+(NASDAQ:CAMP) raised 16.18% to close Friday’s market session at $0.40, higher as compared to yesterday’s close.
+The stock price fluctuated between $0.29 and $0.4757 throughout the trading session with the volume trading being 4979835 shares, which represented a significant variation when compared to the three months average volume of 460.17K shares.
+The firm’s stock price fluctuated -31.90% within the last five trades and -39.14% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -87.73% in the last 6 months and -76.90% was subtracted to its value over the previous 3 months.
+CAMP stock is trading at a margin of -31.05%, -45.77% and -84.50% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 EV Tech Stocks to Buy for 2023